Volcano (1997 film): Reception

-Writing for Time Out, author TCh said, "The most striking aspect of this fun, old-fashioned disaster movie is the novelty of seeing the most familiar of backdrops used as a creative resource in its own right."
-Not entirely impressed was Margaret McGurk writing for The Cincinnati Enquirer.
-She stated that the high-caliber special effects were "still fun, but all this lock-step storytelling is wearing thin."
-In a hint of commendation, McGurk added, "On its own escapist terms, Volcano dishes up a textbook serving of low-I.Q., high-energy entertainment."
-Marc Savlov of The Austin Chronicle called Volcano was a "laughably ridiculous take on what we all secretly dream of: Los Angeles, washed away in a huge, molten tide of cheese — uh, lava, I mean."
-Savlov added, "Screenwriters Jerome Armstrong and Billy Ray have crammed the script with...reams of very, very bad dialogue.
+For Time Out, TCh wrote, "The most striking aspect of this fun, old-fashioned disaster movie is the novelty of seeing the most familiar of backdrops used as a creative resource in its own right."
+For The Cincinnati Enquirer, Margaret McGurk wrote that the high-caliber special effects were "still fun, but all this lock-step storytelling is wearing thin", but added, "On its own escapist terms, Volcano dishes up a textbook serving of low-I.Q., high-energy entertainment."
+Marc Savlov of The Austin Chronicle called Volcano a "laughably ridiculous take on what we all secretly dream of: Los Angeles, washed away in a huge, molten tide of cheese—uh, lava, I mean."
+He added, "Screenwriters Jerome Armstrong and Billy Ray have crammed the script with...reams of very, very bad dialogue.
 So bad, in fact, that the screening audience I viewed Volcano with seemed to enjoy it immensely, hooting and hollering and laughing as though it were an old episode of Mystery Science Theater 3000."